luciusmagn/magnusi.tech/posts/huoh.md

 I am positive I saw a figure in the hallway, but I couldn't catch up to it, it's lost somewhere in the house, I have to catch it and put an end to him.

-### November 10, 21:05 PM
+### November 10, some time about 21:05-21:10 PM

 *note: text is partially obscured by blood stains*

-She caught me off-guard and stabbed me twice in the stomach.
-I barricaded myself in the living room, but I think I am done for.
-Goodbye.
+She caught me off-guard and sta⬛⬛ed me twice in the stomach.
+I barricaded myself in the ⬛⬛⬛ing room, but I think I am don⬛ for.
+Go⬛⬛bye.

 ### <Last entry, time unknown>

-Oh Amelie, would you please forgive me?
+Oh A⬛⬛⬛⬛⬛ wo⬛⬛d y⬛o ple⬛⬛fo⬛⬛ive me?

+# EPISODE 2: ENDELL